A billboard in Ulan Bator.

 7. Silver Snuff Bottle with Dragons.
 Mongolia, 1920s.
 Height 3 1/2".
 Pierced silver work surounds a central, small bottle.
 Both the front and back of the bottle are decorated with dragons, the sides with smiling demons and the top with coral and very green turquoise stones.
 SOLD.

 8. Snuff Bottle with Coral and Turquoise.
 Mongolia, 1920s.
 Height 2 3/4".
-In rectangular form with coral and green turquoise on both the front and back as well as the top. $295.
+In rectangular form with coral and green turquoise on both the front and back as well as the top.
+SOLD

 Home || The Catalog || Tibet Travel Update || Contact Us!